sunpy/sunpy.org/README.md

-# Resources
+# Background
-This site makes use of Jekyll, it was build with Bootstrap.
+This site makes use of Jekyll, and was build upon Bootstrap.

 [Shopify](http://docs.shopify.com/themes/liquid-basics)

+# Testing Locally

+## Setup
+How to setup your machine to run this site locally...

+You will likely want test any changes you've made to the site.
+To do this you'll have the run Jekyll and host the site locally.
+This can be done by running the following command inside the site directory

+    bundle exec jekyll serve --watch

 # Creating a Blog Post
 Blog posts can be added by creating a new text file in the _posts directory.
 The filename